Rajesh-Royal/react-slot-bookee/Readme.md

 > use nodev 16 to run the client.

 => first Run the client with node v16 then use nvm to switch to node v12 to run the server.
 Now both will run without any errors.

+- To make imports shorter add your path to `.tsconfig` file in client root.